cabforum/servercert/docs/BR.md

 #### 7.1.2.3 Technically Constrained Non-TLS Subordinate CA Certificate Profile

 This Certificate Profile MAY be used when issuing a CA Certificate that will be considered Technically Constrained, and which will not be used to issue TLS certificates directly or transitively.
-If the CA Certificate does not conform to this profile, or the profile specified in [Section 7.1.2.4](#7124-technically-constrained-tls-subordinate-ca-certificate-profile), then it is not Technically Constrained.

 | __Field__                      | __Description__ |
 | ---                            | ------          |